sarphiv/dtu-02476-ml-ops/reports/README.md

 We have modified the cookiecutter template to have a `src`-based structure instead.
 This is to separate our source code from the other folders in our project for both clarity and to avoid naming conflicts.
 We also have two different modules in our project: the ML backend, and the website frontend, which this structure helps to highlight.

-We have added a `.devcontainer` folder for our devcontainer specification to ensure that we all work in the same environment.
+[do we expplain our use of devcontainers? - this should probably be done in question 4] We have added a `.devcontainer` folder for our devcontainer specification to ensure that we all work in the same environment.
 We have added a `cloudbuilds` folder for integration with GCP cloud builds.
 We have not used the `docs` and `notebooks` directories, nor the `Makefile`, so these have all been removed.
 Our `pyproject.toml` has been modified appropriately to enable installation of our project.

-Our configuration structure is hierarchical in that our global and default configurations are described first, and then subsettings are overwritten by config files in directories further down.
+Our configuration structure is hierarchical in that our global and default configurations are described first, and then subsettings set by config files in directories further down.
 In our case, we have different configurations depending upon what model type is currently used (ResNet18 vs. Simple MLP).

 ### Question 6